-The next step after you get a job offer is to get an appointment at the consulate based on the city where you live in India.
+The next step after you get a job offer is to get an appointment at the consulate based in the city where you live in your home country.

 Once you get an appointment, you have to prepare the documents based on the checklist provided here.

 On the day of your visa appointment, you have to be available personally for an interview with all the required documents and the visa application fees.

 Here are the top 5 interview questions asked at the consulate for an Employment visa or a Blue card application.

 Q1.
 Which platform did you use to find a job in Germany?

 Here, the interviewer intends to check if you found the job using a genuine platform like LinkedIn, StackOverflow, Xing, Glassdoor, etc.

 If the platform you used is a well-known and reputed platform, then everything is fine.
 If not, they might ask you some follow-up questions to clarify it further.

 When I appeared for the interview back in 2019, my answer was LinkedIn and the interviewer was immediately convinced as the platform was pretty famous.